The name Reviva Pharmaceuticals Holdings Inc. (RVPH) should be kept on your radar - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Sep 30 when Narayan Prabhu bought 50,000 shares for $1.66 per share.
 The transaction valued at 83,000 led to the insider holds 100,000 shares of the business.

 Narayan Prabhu bought 50,000 shares of RVPH for $60,670 on Jun 30.
 The Chief Financial Officer now owns 50,000 shares after completing the transaction at $1.21 per share.